Kevinpgalligan/LOVETRIS/README.md

 7. ~~Beam search.~~
 8. ~~Some way of replaying games, in order to analyze AI behaviour.~~
 9. ~~Analyze redundancy in beam search, i.e. how often do the branches converge.
 What percentage of states are duplicates in the fully-expanded tree.
 Depending on the results of this analysis, it might be worth implementing caching to avoid wasting time on duplicate paths / to encourage diversity.~~
-10. Fill in the article in chronological order: write what I can / make gameplay videos; implement random search, show video; implement blind greedy search, show video.
+10. ~~Fill in the article in chronological order: write what I can / make gameplay videos; implement random search, show video; implement blind greedy search, show video.~~
+11. Make sure that it can run a full game to completion; if not, try again with increased heap size.
+12. Low-hanging fruit optimisation, if such fruit exists.
-11. Implement evolutionary stuff (generic version) for optimising greedy search, new video.
+13. Implement evolutionary stuff (generic version) for optimising greedy search, update article with the best greedy parameters I can find (video, explanation).
-12. Video for results of untuned beam search.
-13. Beam search state caching.
+14. Beam search state caching.
-14. Optimise / profiling / multi-threading, find best combination of beam width & search depth.
+15. Optimise / profiling / multi-threading, find best combination of beam width & search depth.
-15. Evolve better parameters for beam search.
+16. Evolve better parameters for beam search.
-16. Write up final beam search results.
+17. Write up final beam search results.
 If record-breaking, leave it at that.
 If not, move on to Monte Carlo.

 ### Credits
 Jeffrey Massung for his queue implementation (https://github.com/massung/queue), which I copy/pasted here (with the addition of a new method).